Faith Community Nursing

-Make your faith community a place for learning
+Make your faith community a place for learning about wellness.

 If you follow a religion or have a spiritual practice, your faith can be an important part of the way you view the world.
 If you or a family member has concerns about staying healthy, you may want to receive guidance at your place of worship.
 You can get resources from Novant Health to bring together your faith and your health goals.

-Faith community nurses - Once called parish nurses, faith community nurses offer medical and spiritual care within places of worship.
+Once called parish nurses, faith community nurses offer medical and spiritual care within places of worship.
 These nurses use their knowledge of medicine and their personal faith practice to provide holistic care for your physical, emotional and spiritual health.
 This specialized area of nursing is recognized by the American Nurses Association.
 Novant Health’s faith community nursing program is available to partner with a range of religious congregations, including churches, mosques and synagogues.

 Faith community nurses play a number of roles in the places where they serve, including: